Item 15: Understand the borrow checker

 Charlie is None

-Regardless of approach, the code needs to be fixed to ensure the data structures stay in sync.
-However, a better approach to the underlying data structure would be to use Rust's smart pointers instead (Item 9).
-Shifting to a combination of Rc and RefCell avoids the invalidation problems of using indices as pseudo-pointers:
+The core problem is that the two data structures need to be kept in sync.
+A better approach for handling this is to use Rust's smart pointers instead (Item 8).
+Shifting to a combination of Rc and RefCell avoids the invalidation problems of using indices as pseudo-pointers.
+Updating the example—but keeping the bug in it—gives the following:

 #[derive(Default)]